googlemaps-samples/maps-sdk-for-ios-samples/README.md

 ## Support

-**NOTE: We are not accepting external contributions at this time.**

 If you find a bug or have a feature request related to these samples, please [file an issue](https://github.com/googlemaps/maps-sdk-for-ios-samples/issues).

 If you find a bug or have a feature request related to one of the SDKs, you can file an issue on either the